rafaelmata357/Disaster-Response-Pipeline/README.md

 - master.html : HTML file
 - fig1,fig2, fig3 : jpeg files containing screen shots with output examples
 - messages_db.db : SQLite with the messages
-- model.pkl : pkfile with the optimize model
+- model.pkl : pickle file with the optimize model

 ## Instructions to run the app: